Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## Tour

 Tour is a React component that declares the top-level of a tour.
-It defines conditions for starting a tour and contains `<Step>` elements as children.
+It defines conditions for starting a tour and contains `<Step>` elements as children (at least one is required).

 ### Props